 Register Now to Run or Walk

-The Kelsey Bradley Favrot Memorial 5K Run/Walk scheduled for Sunday, Oct.
-3 in Audubon Park in New Orleans is moving to a virtual format to provide maximum protection for participants during the pandemic.
+The Kelsey Bradley Favrot Memorial 5K Run/Walk has moved to a virtual format to provide maximum protection for participants during the pandemic.
 The online format allows runners and walkers to support brain tumor care at LSU Neurosurgery New Orleans by registering at Kelseysgoal.com and completing the 5K on their own, whenever and wherever they want, prior to Oct.
-3.
+31.

 Registrations are now open for teams and individuals.
 Participants will be able to upload their run/walk times and are urged to share images of their virtual participation on the race’s Facebook page .